jadeforrest/blog/content/posts/2014-06-24--infobits-for-information-flow/index.md

 Doing it by Slack is fine, but I recommend doing it on a cadence: daily, biweekly, or weekly.

-## Why you should try infobits
+## Why you should try Infobits

-Writing infobits takes a little more time than the weekly email.
+Writing Infobits takes a little more time than the weekly email.
 Is it worth it?
 I’d encourage you to try it out for a couple of weeks, and see what kind of response you get.

 My experience was that there were three surprises: